NehorayFromIsrael/Tehilim-Telegram-Bot/README.txt

 **** if your machine uses linux os and its your first time to run bot in the system you shuld use "sudo" to run "Run.py" in oeder to install requirements ****

-Also if you using linux make sure to run in python 3
+Make sure to run in python 3.8.2

 **** if you getting error for requirements installation , please see install.py file inside Program folder to install requirements manually ****